 At 17-years-old Ian broke his back in a motorbike accident and, after first noticing wheelchair basketball in 1999 during his rehab at hospital, he was re-introduced to the sport through his work as a salesman for sports wheelchairs.

-After playing for the Sheffield Steelers for three years, Ian competed for the Tameside Owls before moving on to the sunnier climates of the Spanish National League for two years.
-He currently plays for Italian club side Briantea84.
+After playing for the Sheffield Steelers for three years, Ian competed for the Tameside Owls before moving on to the sunnier climates of the Spanish National League for two years and then to Italy before moving to RSV Lahn-Dill in Germany for the 2020/21 season.

 After making his debut for Great Britain in 2008, Ian firmly made his presence felt with outstanding performances at the 2010 BT Paralympic World Cup – winning gold – and World Championships in 2010